AlbertoIzq/Concert_API/README.md

 # Concert API

 ASP .NET Core Web API project to manage a database of songs.
-The solution includes a small UI project to consume the API.
+The solution includes a small UI project to consume the API and a Unit tests project.

 _TECHNOLOGIES USED_